-Since 1982, Margolis Method has developed into a comprehensive and highly integrated methodology for actor training and theatre creation that merges the skill sets of the actor, director, and playwright.
+Since 1982, Margolis Method has become a comprehensive and highly integrated methodology for actor training and theatre creation that merges the skill sets of the actor, director, and playwright.

-The pedagogy synthesizes muscular and vocal expression and is based on the fundamental goal to offer concrete theatrical exercises that put the conceptual into the realm of the practicable.
+The pedagogy synthesizes muscular and vocal expression and is based on the fundamental tenet to offer concrete theatrical exercises that put the conceptual into the realm of the practicable.

-Founded by Kari Margolis, Margolis Method is a dynamic approach to training with a theatre philosophy shared by hundreds of artists and teachers of performing arts.
+Founded by Kari Margolis, Margolis Method is a well respected approach to training with a theatre philosophy shared by hundreds of artists and teachers of performing arts.
 Margolis Method plays a major role in several university theatre programs and is central to the creative process of multiple theatre companies.

 The training has inspired a nuanced discourse that has spread internationally with a solid presence today in the USA and abroad.